 - You have thoughts of suicide or that everyone would be better off if you weren’t here.

 - You have frequent and extreme mood swings.

 - You occasionally have feelings of emptiness or hopelessness.

-- You have attempted treatments in the past, but they didn’t give you the results you desired.
+- You have attempted treatments in the past that didn’t give you the desired results.

 If you want to know more about the many benefits of DBT and how it can help you reach your goals, don’t hesitate to contact us today.
 Our DBT treatment specialists are eager to help.